-The University is pleased to work with students in providing financial aid to supplement the financial resources of the family.
+Mid-Atlantic Christian University is pleased to work with students to provide financial aid to supplement the family's financial resources.
 All requests for assistance should be directed to the Financial Aid Office at the University.

 Several different kinds of financial assistance are available through MACU: